nttcslab-sp/kaldiio/README.md

 ```

-`copy-feats` is designed to have high affinity to unix command line:
+`copy-feats` is designed to have high affinity with unix command line:

 1. `ark` can be flushed to and from unix pipe.